Vien-Trieu/documentation/README.md

 # Documentation App

 ## 📖 Overview
-The **Report App** is a React-based application designed to create, edit, and manage production testing forms.
+The **Documentation App** is a React-based application designed to create, edit, and manage production testing forms.
 It supports saving forms as PDFs and resuming work by reloading a previously saved PDF.

 Key features: